ychulovskyy/wix-ui/docs/contribution-guide.md

 ```

-### studio
+### Studio

-style variants should be created ( one in a file ) in a folder with the component name, under the studio folder.
+Style variants should be created ( one in a file ) in a folder with the component name, under the studio folder.

 all variants should be exported as "main"